 Have you ever read ‘My Big Shouting Day’ (by Rebecca Patterson) to your kids?
 If you have, were you like me?
 It was me who could, unfortunately, relate to Bella’s Big Shouting far more than the Little Cherubs could.

 Now here we are at Lent.
 What shall we all give up?
-Tilly (age 5) thinks briefly before: ‘Shouting, Mummy, you should definitely give that up.’
-Vigorous nods of agreement ensure from Joshua.
+T (age 5) thinks briefly before: ‘Shouting, Mummy, you should definitely give that up.’
+Vigorous nods of agreement ensure from J.

 So, my husband has given up chocolate and I am trying to give up shouting and in so doing bringing a little more joy to my Little Cherubs childhoods…